zahramoradi1998m/liquidity-risk-prediction-deep-learning/README.md

 # Predicting Life Insurance Liquidity Risk

 This project aims to predict the liquidity risk of life insurance using deep learning algorithms: CNN, MLP, LSTM, and RNN.
-The predictions are made for both insurance sales and claims data from [1397] to [1399] (Gregorian Calendar or 2018 to 2023) .
+The predictions are made for both insurance sales and claims data from [1397] to [1399] (Gregorian Calendar) or 2018 to 2023.
 The liquidity risk is calculated by dividing the sales amounts by the claims amounts.

 ## Table of Contents